 Supply SLP Summer Gift Bags

-If there are areas of speech and language that your kiddo needs to improve, you can give them workbooks to complete over the summer.
+If your kiddo needs to improve areas of speech and language, you can give them workbooks to complete over the summer.
 Tell them that they will receive a sticker for each page they complete.
-If you want to do even more, you can tell them that they will get a small toy or prize for each five pages they complete.
+If you want to do even more, you can tell them that they will get a small toy or prize for every five pages they complete.

-Let’s face it, kids nowadays are very technology inclined.
-If they have a tendency of using their parents cell phones or tablets, encourage parents to download apps that are focused on reading, language, and building vocabulary.
-There are tons of really fun apps available that are more like games, but help kids maintain skills learned during the school year.
+Let’s face it; kids nowadays are very technology inclined.
+If they tend to use their parent's cell phones or tablets, encourage parents to download apps that are focused on reading, language, and building vocabulary.
+There are tons of really fun apps available that are more like games but help kids maintain skills learned during the school year.